PigletSentiment/100-days-of-code-log/README.md

 **Progress:**
 - Complete the intro and chapter 1 (Blockchain basics) I will upload code as soon as exercises are introduced.
 Until then I will create the summary of the lecture.
+Today was just an introduction to Blockchain - what is it, when did it start and the origin.
 ---

 ## Pre-launch - GitHub, Twitter & BTA